BeroBrine/obsidian/Main Notes/DSA/Stack And Queue/Hard/LRU Cache.md

 			- Update the node value to be the new value
 		- After this we delete the node from the DLL , keep in mind **we do not create a new node**.
 			- we need to keep the address of the node in the hashmap the same , so we just delete the next , prev pointers and rearrange it's next , prev nodes to point to each other
-			- Now that the node is freed from it's previous place in the DLL.
-			- Insert it into the front of the head of DLL.
+			- Now that the node is freed from it's previous place in the DLL , innsert it into the front of the head of DLL.

 	- When the node to be inserted does not already exist and the maxCap is reached for the LRU.
 		- What we need to do is delete the node from the last  , i.e tail -> prev;